Pivotal Platform v2.8 Feature Highlights

 Tile authors can use this verifier to check for service instances that might become orphaned after an upgrade.

-For more information, see the install_time_verifiers section of the Property and Template References in the Pivotal Platform Tile Developer Guide.
+For more information, see install_time_verifiers in Property and Template References in the Pivotal Platform Tile Developer Guide.

 Ops Manager installs a System Metrics Agent on all Pivotal Platform VMs by default.